-A major concern from analysts is why, after so many years, the investment for teacher development is devoted to in-service modality while almost no formal effort has been dedicated to supporting education universities, departments of education, and schools for teachers to ensure new cohorts graduate bearing digital skills and a new generation of educators may emerge with proper skills already in place.
+A major concern of analysts is why, for so many years, investment in teacher development has been devoted to in-service training while almost no formal effort has been dedicated to supporting education universities, departments of education, and schools for teachers to ensure new cohorts graduate bearing digital skills and a new generation of educators emerge with proper skills already in place.
 Consequently, a global coalition of international organizations and national authorities has been proposed to face this issue.

-It is recommended that one of the actions to consider in the Laurillard report is to give attention to education schools as a clear priority and an opportunity for leadership.
+It is recommended that one of the actions to consider in Laurillard et al. (2018) is to give attention to education schools as a clear priority and an opportunity for leadership.
 In this regard, UNESCO developed the ICT Competency Framework for Teachers, aimed at providing, for every country, a minimum standard for teacher education in the digital era (UNESCO, 2011).